GrupoDiana/BRT-Documentation/docs/osc/source.md

 #### Return

-A confirmation is sent back to the sender: `/source/addLineIn <string source_id> <bool loaded> <string description>` The return message will refer to the `source_id`, indicating `loaded=true`if the source is successfuly loaded <!--and `loaded=false` if not.
+`control/actionResult /source/addLineIn <string source_id> <bool loaded> <string description>`

+The return confirmation refers to the `source_id`, indicating `loaded=true`if the source is successfuly loaded and `loaded=false` if not.
 In both cases a `description`is added to give more details.

+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/source/addLineIn source1 1 DirectivityModel`
+BeRTA receives and echoes back to all subscribiers but the sender:`/source/addLineIn source1 1 DirectivityModel`

-BeRTA sends back to the sender: `/source/addLineIn source1 true` <!--or `/source/addLineIn source1 false error: not a valid channel`
+BeRTA sends back to the sender: `control/actionResult /source/addLineIn source1 true AUDIO LINE-IN source1 configured succesfully` or `/source/addLineIn source1 false error: not a valid channel`
 <!----------------------------------------------------------------------------------->
 ---

 ## `/source/removeSource`

-Removes a sound source from the system
+Removes a sound source from the system.

 #### Syntax